jgottzen/ya-tree.nvim/README.md

 The `nui.nvim` `Input` class is extended with completion using [`completefunc`](https://neovim.io/doc/user/options.html#'completefunc') and initialization parameters specific to `ya-tree`, in the `ya-tree.ui.nui` package.
-It is also `wrap`ped for when only a result is needed:
+It is also `wrap`ped for when only a simple result is needed:
 ```lua
   local ui = require("ya-tree.ui")
   local reponse = ui.nui_input({ title = "My Title", default = "some default", completion = "file" })